-Turmeric, cumin, chiles, and black mustard seeds give this dish a South Asian accent.
+Inspired by Eugenia Bone's recipe for cauliflower pickle, we added turmeric, cumin, chiles, and black mustard seeds to give the resulting dish a South Asian accent.

 - 3 tsp. coriander seeds